 - Refrain from walking on the beach at night during the summer months (April through August) as much as possible.
 No matter how quiet, humans will often, and unknowingly, frighten nesting sea turtles back into the sea.

 - Never keep baby or newly hatched sea turtles in aquariums or buckets of water.
-They may survive, but without the proper permits this is a violation of the law.
+This triggers their swimming reflex and uses up the energy reserves they need to swim out into the ocean.

 - Keep bright lights from shining onto the beach.
 If you have security or safety lights near the beach, build shades around the light so the beach is not directly illuminated.
 Hatchlings can be disoriented by the bright lights.
 Contact Broward County Environmental Protection Department for information regarding any local lighting ordinance and available options for compliance.

 - If you see someone harassing a sea turtle or poaching a nest, please call the local police.